bipolar27/multipolar/README.md

 Team Members:

 >Souradip Chakraborty(Team Lead)->Idea formulation and overview of code.
-Knowledge of C

 >Sanchali Das->Responsible for Idea formulation and presentation of the idea in PPT form.
-Knowledgeable in C

 >Priyam Paul->Front-end developer for the website

->Sourajit Kar->Actual Implementation of idea in code.Knowledgable in C
+>Sourajit Kar->Actual Implementation of idea in code.

 Challenges Faced: Designing a completely tangible way to overcome this issue